langchr86/mini-nas/README.md

 on your hardware,
 install newest ansible,
 clone this repository,
-customize some things in the playbook (mainly the harddisc paths) and let ansible do its magic:
+customize some things in the playbook (mainly the harddisk paths) and let ansible do its magic:

 ~~~~~~